Course Outline

 - Bootstrap sampling

-7. Optimizing Standard Models for Enhanced Performance
+7. Optimizing Standard Models for Improved Performance

-- Utilizing caret for automated parameter tuning
+- Employing caret for automated parameter tuning

-- Developing a simple tuned model
+- Constructing a basic tuned model

-- Customizing the tuning process
+- Customizing the tuning workflow

-- Enhancing model performance through meta-learning
+- Enhancing model efficacy with meta-learning

-- Understanding ensembles
+- Understanding ensemble methods

 - Bagging